sheisc/COMP9024/Tutorials/Week10/README.md

 ## Once you have completed the code in Q1-Q5 correctly, you will see the output similar as follows.

-**If you are lucky enough, your random algorithm may finish within 30 steps.
+**If you are lucky enough, your randomised algorithm may finish within 30 steps.
 Buy a lottery ticket if you wish.**

 ``` sh